act-rules/act-rules.github.io/_rules/link-accessible-name-c487ae.md

   authors:
     - Wilco Fiers
     - Anne Thyme Nørregaard
+  image:
+    - Image used in passed example 10 and failed example 9 is courtesy of NASA/JPL-Caltech.
 htmlHintIgnore:
   # https://www.npmjs.com/package/htmlhint
   # (used with `npm test` to ensure validity of code snippets)